 “As a parent of two very young children… my voice matters.”

-Laura was invited to participate in a study to improve communication between physicians, pediatric patients, and the patients’ families.
-At that time she realized how important her input is in guiding the health care for her children and herself.
-She believes that a sustainable, effective health care system doesn’t exist without patient involvement.
+Laura took part in a study to improve communication between physicians, pediatric patients, and patients’ families.
+The study showed her how important her input is in guiding health care for her children and herself.

-Kerry Elliott has been a Type 1 diabetic since he was 15 years old.
+A Type 1 diabetic since he was 15, Kerry Eliott is passionate about diabetes research.
 He participated in a clinical study with Dr. James Shapiro for a potentially life-changing diabetes treatment involving insulin-producing stem cells.
-Kerry is passionate about research, knowing he gets to play a role in helping find better treatments for diabetics.

 nnovative Medicines Canada is the industry association of the research-based pharmaceutical companies.
 And we support better access to medicines for patients, as well as creating an environment in Canada where investment and research can happen.